MunnaBhai-01/SaitamaRobot/README.md

-# Mr.SarcasticLover - A Telegram Bot Project
+# SarcasticRobot - A Telegram Bot Project

 > ⭐️ Thanks to everyone who has starred the project, it means a lot !